2015–16 Super League Greece

 The 2015–16 Super League Greece was the 80th season of the highest tier in league of Greek football and the tenth under its current title.
 The season started on 22 August 2015 and ended in May 2016.
 The league comprised fourteen teams from the 2014–15 season and two promoted from the 2014–15 Football League.
 Olympiacos won their sixth consecutive title and 43rd overall, making a record collection of points (85 out of 90) in a championship of 30 games.

 Teams

 Four teams were relegated from the 2014–15 season.
 Kerkyra and Ergotelis play in Football League for the 2015–16 season.
-Niki Volos and OFI will play in Gamma Ethniki.
+Niki Volos and OFI would play in Gamma Ethniki.

 Two teams were promoted from the 2014–15 Football League, champions AEK Athens and Iraklis, two teams with a long history in the top championship of Greece.

 Stadiums and locations

 Personnel and kits

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players and Managers may hold more than one non-FIFA nationality.